-A 30-hour community orientation is provided to all new arrivals.
+A 36-hour community orientation is provided to all new arrivals as well as community members who are interested in participating.
 Topics presented include laws in the U.S., driver's license information, rental agreements, shopping, health care, parenting, immigration, citizenship, education and employment.
 Guest speakers from the community, including law enforcement, are invited to participate.
 Interpretation is provided.
 A proficiency exam is administered upon completion of orientation.
 Any individual who does not demonstrate proficiency receives one-to-one follow-up from their case manager.